Current position (2016-2019): Vice Chancellor’s Postdoctoral Research Fellow in the School of Education at UNSW (Sydney, Australia).

 I will be conducting a one-year funded study in partnership with Professor Martin of the School of Education and Derek Williamson from the Museum of Human Disease within the Faculty of Medicine.
 This partnership aims to increase the museum’s impact on teachers’ professional learning and advance understanding of how teachers enhance students’ engagement in STEM education.
 Specifically, we aim to discover how to best help develop teachers’ ability to optimise female students’ academic achievement and career aspirations.

 PL-TIME: Professional Learning and Teachers’ Interpersonal skills, Motivation, and Engagement

 Since 2016, my postdoctoral research has focused on the key personal characteristics of preservice teachers in teacher education programs at two universities in Australia.
 Visit the PL-TIME project page for more information.

 - Through this project, I have learned about developing situational judgement tests that can help assess the non-academic attributes (e.g., empathy and adaptability) of prospective teachers entering into initial teacher education programs

-- Locally, I have conducted research with the NSW Department of Education on exploring characteristics of effective teachers specific to rural and remote settings.
+- Locally, we conducted research (2014-2016) with the NSW Department of Education on exploring characteristics of effective teachers specific to rural and remote settings.
 This research has focused on applying the situational judgment test methodology to the assessment of non-academic attributes of teachers entering the profession

 I completed my PhD in Educational Psychology at the University of Alberta (Canada) with a three-study dissertation on teacher motivation and professional learning.